Scout Client

 Parameters:

-• document_id – The integer ID of the document.
+• document_id – The integer document ID or the user-specified document identifier.

 • filename – The filename of the attachment to remove.